 Babson Food Day

 At Babson Food Day, we celebrate food entrepreneurship of all kinds with Entrepreneurs in Residence Andrew Zimmern and Gail Simmons, industry leaders and next-generation food innovators.
-The Fifth Babson Food Day is October 20-21, 2015.
+Sixth Babson Food Day is October 25-26, 2016.

-For eaters and entrepreneurs, Community Table is a place to share conversation about food and accelerate great ideas.
+For eaters and entrepreneurs, Community Table is a consistent habitat to share generative conversation and accelerate great ideas.
 We host Community Table at Babson and in Boston and New York City.

 Quick Service Incubator

 Entrepreneurs pitch specific business challenges to a diverse and activated audience who then small-group ideate and pitch ideas back.
 This unique design emphasizes multidisciplinary problem-solving and learning for the whole room.
 The next Quick Service Incubator is October 26 as part of Babson Food Day.

 As the leader in Entrepreneurial Thought and Action®, Babson teaches future leaders how to convert complex challenges into opportunities for social, environmental, and economic value creation simultaneously—not sequentially.
 Thus, Food Sol resources and supports food entrepreneurs who are taking positive action for the food system.

 Why Does the Food System Need Entrepreneurship?

 The number and scale of dilemmas linked to food are complex, intertwined, and daunting.
 Although few agreements are in place to define any of these dilemmas, let alone determine a path forward, the opportunities to contribute to a better food future through business have never been greater.